main article: inculcation

 points

-1 rigid body
+1 rigid body (a Lie group!)

 solving the equations

-• Physics textbooks on “classical mechanics” only worry about local properties of the configuration spaces, local solutions of the equations: so for example it cannot differentiate between a cylinder or a sphere as configuration spaces, because locally they are “same” given how we are describing them (smooth manifolds).
+• only worry about local properties of the configuration spaces, local solutions of the equations: so for example it cannot differentiate between a cylinder or a sphere as configuration spaces, because locally they are “same” given how we are describing them (smooth manifolds).

-• Both local and global properties of ODEs are studied in inculcation-odes, in for example Perko’s book.
+• both local and global properties of ODEs are studied in inculcation-odes, in for example Perko’s book.

 geometry behind the dynamics